 Friend the reunion - the Friends cast in 2021

 Obviously, it’s been a few years since we saw them the first time round, but they’re still looking great - though some are clearly looking fresher than others.
 Though I had my suspicions about which cast members had had some cosmetic help, I wanted to know the thoughts of an aesthetic practitioner, so I spoke to Dr Rachel Aarons, owner of the Curated Clinic.
-So, has Jennifer Aniston had Botox?
+So, has Jennifer Aniston had a bit of tox?
 Has Coutney Cox had fillers?
 Here’s what Dr Rachel says…

 Matthew Perry then and now

 “David Scwimmer looks as if he has had a rhinoplasty to correct his slight deviation.
-His skin looks in good condition for his age, suggesting he has incorporated regular use of SPF, possibly alongside prescription vitamin A and use of a vitamin C. His forehead and around the eyes look smooth, suggesting he has head treatment with botulinum toxin (Botox).”
+His skin looks in good condition for his age, suggesting he has incorporated regular use of SPF, possibly alongside prescription vitamin A and use of a vitamin C. His forehead and around the eyes look smooth, suggesting he has head treatment with botulinum toxin (commonly called Botox).”

 David Schwimmer still looking great years later